Getting Started

 The Printer App supports a wide range of image formats:

-• Standard formats: JPG/JPEG, PNG, WebP, BMP, GIF, AVIF, SVG, ICO
+• Standard formats: JPG/JPEG, PNG, WebP, BMP, GIF, AVIF, SVG, ICO, TIFF

 • Camera RAW formats: DNG, CR2, CR3, NEF, ARW, ORF, RW2, RAF